Eviction Lawyer in Philadelphia

 If you need assistance evicting a residential or Commercial tenant, The Law Offices of Greg Prosmushkin, P.C. can help.
 In Philadelphia, problem tenants are a serious complication for landlords, as they can negatively impact the landlord’s bottom line.
 If you want to evict a problem tenant, we can help you proceed throughout the process and handle any legal issues that may arise.

 As a landlord, you are bound by the Pennsylvania Landlord-Tenant Act of 1951.
 As such, you may only evict for these reasons:

 - Serious breach of lease provision, and

 - Tenant engaged in criminal drug-related activity on premises.
-That said, any of these reasons are sufficient alone to move for Eviction.
-Therefore, we will carefully craft our case to convince the court that you are acting in accordance with the act, and that eviction is appropriate in your circumstance
+That said, any of these reasons are sufficient to move for Eviction.
+Therefore, we will carefully craft our case to convince the court that you are acting by the act and that eviction is appropriate in your circumstance.

-Please remember, you may not engage in self-eviction.
-Under no circumstances are you permitted to take it upon yourself to change the locks, or discontinue utility services in order to force a constructive eviction upon your tenant.
-If you do so, you would certainly damage your ability to validly evict this tenant later.
+Please remember that you may not engage in self-eviction.
+Under no circumstances are you permitted to take it upon yourself to change the locks or discontinue utility services to force a constructive eviction upon your tenant.
+If you do so, validly would undoubtedly damage your ability to evict this tenant later.
 Contact a lawyer and make sure you use the appropriate legal channels.

 The Eviction Process

 - Step 1: Notice.
 You are required to provide the tenant notice of your intent to evict.

 - Step 2: Filing Suit.
 Your attorney may file a complaint if the tenant does not vacate after the appropriate notice period has expired.